Location and campsite

 Address – Ettrick Bay tearoom, Ettrick Bay, Isle of Bute, Argyll

-In addition to the camping, there are many options for accommodation.
+In addition to the camping and pods, there are many options for accommodation.

 This is the main town on the island.
 There are public showers available at the main CalMac ferry harbour, cafes, petrol station, two supermarkets (one small, one larger), ATMs.